 What’s the difference between a dietitian and a nutritionist?

 In Canada, the designation “registered dietician” is protected in all provinces and territories by regulatory bodies.
 The term “nutritionist” isn’t protected by law in all provinces and territories.
 In some places (like Ontario) individuals with different levels of training and knowledge can call themselves a “nutritionist.”

 I have a diploma in Applied Holistic Nutrition from the Institute of Holistic Nutrition.
 Which makes me a Certified Nutritional Practitioner (CNP).
 I’m also registered with the International Organization of Nutritional Consultants (IONC).
 A voluntary governing body.
 I complete annual continuing education credits and adhere to a code of ethics.

 Fit is important!
-If you feel comfortable with the person.
-And trust their approach.
-Then go for it.
-Let’s chat to see if we’re a good fit!
+If you feel comfortable with the person, and trust their approach, then go for it!
+Let’s chat to see if my approach is good for you!

 I’m on a budget.
 Are you going to make me buy expensive organic food?